 n., A natural accumulation of an interrelated group of records, such as a file, dossier, series or fonds, which results from the way in which a records creator carries out its activities or functions.
 Syn.: aggregated records.
-See also: archival aggregation; arranged records.
+[Archives]

 records continuum